i30817/libretrofuzz/README.rst

 Because of this the default is to count everything except square brackets delimited metadata as part of the match, and the default pre-selected system name to be the same as the playlist name, which is safest.

-False positives will then mostly be from the thumbnail server not having a single thumbnail of the game, and the program selecting the best match it can.
-Common false positives from this are sequels or prequels, or from the server not having a different cover for releases and getting the 'wrong' one, most often regions.
+False positives will then mostly be from the thumbnail server not having a single thumbnail of the game, and the program selecting the best match it can which is still good enough to pass the similarity test.
+Common false positives from this are sequels or prequels, or different releases, most often regions/languages.

 **Usage: fuzzythumbnails [OPTIONS] [CFG]**